Dr Diogo Monjardino De Souza Monteiro

 Economics of food quality and information, Food Marketing, Supply chain coordination, Consumer research on nutrition and diet choices, Food Policy, choice experiments, applied econometrics.

 1. Smart nutrition labels –This ongoing project with colleagues at the Kent Business School and the School of Economics at the University of Kent.
-Our aim is to examine whether the provision of aggregate nutrition information on the content of food in the act of purchase throught digital technologies helps consumer make healthier food purchases.
+Our aim is to examine whether the provision of aggregate nutrition information on the content of food in the act of purchase through digital technologies helps consumer make healthier food purchases.
 This research is sponsored by the British Academy.

 ACE2012 Food Business Economics Module Leader (co-taught with Dr Luca Panzone) - 20 Credits